Configuration File

 sync-interval: 1s

-Note: Snapshot and retention settings are configured separately under the snapshot: section, not as global replica defaults.
+Note: Snapshot, retention, and validation settings are configured separately under their own sections, not as global replica defaults.

 S3 and S3-compatible settings: